KatVolkova/inventory-management-system/TESTING.md

 | **Bug** | **Description**|
 |---------|-----------------|
-| Chart overview link| Clicking on a mini chart in the Chart Overview section redirects to the report page but does not scroll to the specific chart.
+| Chart overview link| Clicking on a mini chart in the Chart Overview section redirects to the report page but does not scroll completely to the exact chart.